Willard Lamb Velie

 Willard Lamb Velie (1866 – October 24, 1928) was a businessman based in Moline, Illinois.
 He was an executive at Deere & Company before starting his own companies, which grew to become Velie Motor Company.
 He developed advanced engines for automobiles and airplanes.

 Biography

 Early life and education

 W. L. Velie was born in Moline, Illinois.
 He was the third of five children born to Stephen H. Velie and Emma Deere, the daughter of John Deere.
+His uncle was architect Merton Yale Cady, husband of Alice Deere.
 Stephen Velie had moved to Rock Island, Illinois to work for the C. C. Webber & Company.
 In 1863, he entered into a partnership with his father-in-law, and when the company was incorporated, he was elected to the offices of secretary and treasurer.
 W. L. Velie had two older brothers, a younger brother who died as an infant and a sister.
 He graduated from Phillips Academy in Andover, Massachusetts in 1885 and Yale University in 1888.
 After graduation he set out for Montana.